-- a.
-OCERS managers and supervisors who have an OCERS business need for the information, an employee's supervisor, Administrative Services, internal or outside legal counsel, and the OCERS' Worker's Compensation administrator, will have access to Personnel Records. - b.
-Orange County will have access to specific Personnel Records when necessary to effectuate the administration of benefits and payroll processing.
-Authorized representatives of Orange County will have access to all Personnel Records for County employees who work at OCERS. - c.
+- OCERS managers and supervisors who have an OCERS business need for the information, an employee's supervisor, Administrative Services, internal or outside legal counsel, and the OCERS' Worker's Compensation administrator, will have access to Personnel Records. - b.
+Orange County will have access to specific Personnel Records when necessary to effectuate the administration of benefits and payroll processing. - c.
 Individuals covered by this policy will have access to their own Personnel Records.